Microsoft Amalga: Amalga HIS

 Not to be confused with Amalga UIS above, on July 22, 2010, Microsoft announced that it was shutting down operations and sales for Amalga HIS.
-Chillmark Research reported that "Amalga HIS has only six customers today, and those customers will receive support for the next five years.
+Chilmark Research reported that "Amalga HIS has only six customers today, and those customers will receive support for the next five years.
 After that, they will be on their own..."

 As for the remnants of Amalga HIS in 2011, Dale Sanders, CIO of the Cayman Island Health Authority stated that "work remains" for Amalga HIS, one drawback of which is its "split personality for data collection at the point of care — orders, problems, medications, and progress notes are orphaned."
 CIO Sanders found that, after working closely with Microsoft, some of the organizations he consulted "adopted, but the vast majority did not.
 In the end, we (Northwestern and Microsoft) couldn’t agree on a value proposition for Northwestern, which already had Cerner, Epic, and a data warehouse.
 There wasn’t any room or need for a product like Amalga."

 Brian Eastwood of Health IT Exchange concluded, "If nothing else, Amalga HIS outlasted the Kin."